tikoker/Virtual-Png-Webcam-VPW/README.md

 The corresponding parameters are saved in config.json

 "background_color" the choice is one of the standard colors "green ; gray"\
-""custom_background_rgba" is a custom color in the "RGBA" format, either there is nothing there, or it is not used for use from "background_color"
+"custom_background_rgba" is a custom color in the "RGBA" format, either there is nothing there, or it is not used for use from "background_color"\
+"old_Version" -The ability to use a texture that appeared in versions: 1.2.1/1.5 (true/false)

-Here is an example of the settings:\
+Here is an example of the settings:

 {\
 &emsp;"background_color": "gray",\
 &emsp;"custom_background_rgb": [],\
 &emsp;"sampling rate": 44100,\
+&emsp;"old_Version": true\
 }

 # Virtual Png Webcam-VPW (Виртуальная пнг вебка)